Hernia Surgery Sydney | Laparoscopic & Open Hernia Repair

 Umbilical hernias appear near the belly button and are often visible as a small bulge.
 Adults may develop them due to obesity, pregnancy, or prior abdominal surgery.
 Repair involves closing the defect and reinforcing it with mesh when necessary.

-Ventral / Incisional Hernia
+Ventral and Incisional Hernia

 Ventral hernias develop at previous surgical sites or along the midline of the abdomen.
 They vary in size and complexity and may require advanced laparoscopic techniques or open repair with mesh.
 Dr Joseph ensures the approach matches the hernia’s size and location for optimal outcomes.